Student learning outcomes

 Capstone (12 credits)

 Through a sequence of capstone courses, you will explore contemporary issues in food systems and society and conduct guided work that addresses a subject or topic of interest to you that is relevant to equity and social change in the food system.
 As a student, you will benefit from faculty advisor support throughout the development of your capstone project.
-See examples of student capstone projects and employment outcomes.
+See examples of student capstone projects.

 Minimum credits required for degree: 50